meticha/triggerx/README.md

 ![triggerx-banner.png](banner/triggerx-banner.png)

 TriggerX is a modular, developer-friendly **alarm execution** library for Android.

-It simplifies scheduling exact alarms and showing user-facing UIs at a specific time — even when your app has been killed or without you managing foreground-service boilerplate, wake-locks, or lock-screen flags.
+It simplifies scheduling exact alarms and showing user-facing UIs at a specific time, even when your app has been killed or without you managing foreground-service boilerplate, wake-locks, or lock-screen flags.